Obama, Netanyahu Meet At White House

 MICHELE KELEMAN: Israeli's were furious with one paragraph in President Obama's speech yesterday when he publically endorsed the idea that negotiations on borders between Israel and Palestine should be based on the 1967 lines.
 Those were the boundaries before Israel occupied the West Bank and Gaza.
 Netanyahu, at the White House today, adamantly rejected that.

-Prime Minister BENJAMIN NETANYAHU (Israel): While Israel is prepared to make generous compromises for peace, it cannot go back to the 1967 lines because these lines are indefensible.
+BENJAMIN NETANYAHU: While Israel is prepared to make generous compromises for peace, it cannot go back to the 1967 lines because these lines are indefensible.

 KELEMAN: President Obama agreed that the Palestinian government's unity deal with Hamas complicates prospects for negotiations.
 He also repeated U.S. support for meeting Israel's security needs.